Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1dUNmBBbExs,1744.09797,1753.629628.md

 ### Transcript

-> hey snoot when are we getting signs that's a good question i don't know wouldn't you like to know, so that
+> hey snoot when are we getting signs that's a good question I don't know wouldn't you like to know, so that